-The X Ingredient By: Roslyn Sinclair
+The X Ingredient By: Roslyn Sinclair (2019)

-In this steamy lesbian romance novel, Diana Parker is an esteemed lawyer in Atlanta, with a reputation of being ruthless both in and out of the courtroom.
+In this steamy lesbian erotica novel, Diana Parker is an esteemed lawyer in Atlanta, with a reputation of being ruthless both in and out of the courtroom.

-When Laurie shows up to her interview with a smalltown accent, delicate features, and a pink streak in her hair, Diana immediately concludes she isn’t right for the job.
+When Laurie shows up to her interview with a small-town accent, delicate features, and a pink streak in her hair, Diana immediately concludes she isn’t right for the job.
 But when Laurie shows her more audacious side, Diana decides to give the young woman a chance.

 When Laurie’s proves herself to be exceptional at the job, Diana finds herself warming more and more to her new assistant.
 And as the chemistry between them builds, Diana is left wondering if she’s as straight as she once thought.

-The Night Off By: Meghan O’Brien
+The Night Off By: Meghan O’Brien (2012)

 If you’re looking for a book guaranteed to leave you a little hot under the collar, you won’t want to miss this steamy lesbian novel.

 But when their no-strings night of passion turns into something more, things start to get complicated.
 And the question is, can both women surrender to their feelings despite their past habits?

-Other Lesbian Fiction Erotica Novels
+More Lesbian Fiction Erotica Novels

-- Thirteen Hours By: Meghan O’Brien
+- Thirteen Hours By: Meghan O’Brien (2008)

-- At Her Feet By: Rebekah Weatherspoon
+- At Her Feet By: Rebekah Weatherspoon (2013)

-- Behind the Green Curtain By: Riley Lashea
+- Behind the Green Curtain By: Riley Lashea (2021)

-- Branding Her: Bundle 1, Episodes 1-6 By: Alex B. Porter
+- Branding Her: Bundle 1, Episodes 1-6 By: Alex B. Porter (2015)

 - Branding Her: Bundle 2, Episodes 7-13 By: Alex B Porter